 Get enough sleep, exercise, eat well, avoid smoking, excessive alcohol and drugs.
 This will help protect your mental health and immune system.

 7. Stay connected with others

 It can make a huge difference when we share our worries with others, and connect with other people who are supportive.
-Try to stay connected to supportive people in your life so you feel less isolated and lonely.
+Try to stay connected to supportive people in your life so you feel less lonely.
 You might need try new ways of connecting that you haven’t before.

 8. Help other people, be kind, and compassionate

 When we help other people, it can also make us feel better.
 We are all in this together so let’s try our best to be kind and compassionate to each other.

 When you feel overwhelmed take a few slow, deep breaths to help you calm down.
 If there are other things that help you relax (e.g., a walk or listening to music) you could try these too.

 10. If you’re feeling like you’re not coping, get professional advice